-The Thorn Project is managed by Equity Exploration Consultants Ltd. Stewart Harris, P.Geo., is Equity's in-house QAQC expert who conducted a detailed QAQC analysis of the data release August 2011.
+The Thorn Project was managed by Equity Exploration Consultants Ltd. Stewart Harris, P.Geo. is Equity's in-house QAQC expert who conducted a detailed QAQC analysis of the 2011 analytical results.
 Drill core samples were packed into rice sacks and sealed with uniquely-numbered straps to deter and identify evidence of tampering.
 Rice sacks were shipped via Small's Expediting to the ALS Laboratory Group (ALS) preparation lab in Whitehorse, YT which has been certified compliant with ISO9001:2008 requirements.
-There is no evidence of tampering with the samples between collection and the laboratory.
-All standards fell within control limits.
+All standards fell within control limits and blank samples fell within acceptable detection limits.